-- U.S. citizenship - Doctoral student in clinical or counseling psychology from an APA-accredited program. - Completion of the APPI online application. - Cover letter must specify which track the applicant is interested to apply.
+- U.S. citizenship - Doctoral student in clinical or counseling psychology from an APA-accredited program. - Completion of the APPI online application. - Cover letter must specify which track the applicant is interested to apply. - One sample of an integrated report from a practicum site.

-- One sample of an integrated report from a practicum site. - Certification of internship readiness by graduate program training director - Completion of graduate program's comprehensive/qualifying examinations by ranking submission date - Any offer of employment, including psychology internship, is contingent upon, but not limited to, the successful completion of the following: Level 2, Florida Department of Children and Families Background Investigation; Drug testing and pre-employment physical including Tuberculosis screening; Proof of measles, mumps and rubella (MMR) vaccination if born after 1957; Mandatory 5 day facility Orientation which includes certification in "MANDT," our verbal de-escalation training process and Certified Pulmonary Resuscitation.
+- Certification of internship readiness by graduate program training director - Completion of graduate program's comprehensive/qualifying examinations by ranking submission date - Any offer of employment, including psychology internship, is contingent upon, but not limited to, the successful completion of the following: Level 2, Florida Department of Children and Families Background Investigation; Drug testing and pre-employment physical including Tuberculosis screening; Proof of measles, mumps and rubella (MMR) vaccination if born after 1957; Mandatory 5 day facility Orientation which includes certification in "MANDT," our verbal de-escalation training process and Certified Pulmonary Resuscitation.
 The COVID-19 vaccine is not required; however, vaccination verification will be requested, as there are restrictions to accessing high-risk populations (e.g., geriatric Unit) if someone is not vaccinated.

-Due to public health precautions, selected applicants for the 2023-2024 training year would be invited to a virtual interview during January.
+Selected applicants for the 2023-2024 training year will be invited to a virtual interview during January.
 The interview should last approximately one hour with the supervisors.
-An additional time would be allotted to speak with current interns about their experience.
+Additional time will be allotted to speak with current interns about their experience.